rileychh/8051-stack/readme.md

 # 8051-stack

-A game disgned for 8051 series single chips where player try to stack flat platforms as high as possible.
+A game designed for 8051 series single chips where player try to stack flat platforms as high as possible.

 ## Wiring